d6lts/custom_breadcrumbs/README.txt

 optional module - custom_breadcrumbs_identifiers.
 At present, this module provides the following identifiers:

+<none>              - Produces a plain text crumb.
+This identifier should not
+                      be used with the pipe (|) symbol.
-<pathauto>       - will clean any path using the current pathauto module
+<pathauto>          - Cleans the given path using your pathauto replacement
-                    settings, if that module is installed.
-<none>           - can be used as a path to have a breadcrumb element that is
-                   not hyperlinked.
+                      rules.
 <book-hierarchy>    - Provides crumbs for each parent node of a book page.
+                      Whatever is placed in the corresponding position of the title area will be ignored.
+It should not be used with the pipe (|) symbol.
 <page-title>        - Provides a plain text crumb using the page title.
+Whatever
+                      is placed in the corresponding position of the title area will be ignored.
+It should not be used with the pipe (|) symbol.
+<menu-parent-trail> - Produces crumbs for each parent item for the given path.
+                      The title information for this line will be ignored because the menu link titles are used.
+If a path is not provided following the pipe (|) symbol, the current path with be used.

 Additional special identifiers can be developed and added by contributed modules that implement hook_cb_identifier_list(), to provide a description of